 Figure 3: Testing workload over time as scope and targets change

-Automating as much test work as possible is the obvious solution.
+Automating as many of the repetitive, predictable, tedious tasks as possible is the obvious solution.
 Fewer human errors, more coverage with less resources, and the ability to scale repetitive tasks are some of the gains of automation.

 When asked to list the reasons for process automation, including tests, businesses point to three drivers: To reduce risk, to lower cost, and to increase execution.

 Figure 4: The key drivers of automation